ninjarlz/discount-management/README.md

 ### Running application

-One can build & run application using provided [Dockerfile](Dockerfile) and [docker-compose.yml](docker-compose.yml) files.
+One can build & run application using the provided [Dockerfile](Dockerfile) and [docker-compose.yml](docker-compose.yml) files.
-Docker compose file contains definition of the containerized instance of PostgreSQL database.
+Docker compose file contains a definition of the containerized instance of the PostgreSQL database.
-To run application in `dev` profile containing configuration for communication with containerized database, one has to execute the following command (please, make sure that there is available Docker daemon instance running on your local machine):
+To run the application in the `dev` profile containing configuration for communication with the containerized database, one has to execute the following command (please, make sure that there is an available Docker daemon instance running on your local machine):
 ```
 $ ./docker compose up
 ```

-To rebuild application image, once something was modified, one can use the following set of commands:
+To rebuild an application image, once something was modified, one can use the following set of commands:
 ```
 $ ./docker compose down
 $ ./docker compose build web